dzurikmiroslav/esp32-evse-docs/docs/20-software/AT-Commands.md

 +TEMP=0,0,0
 OK
 ```

-> **Note**
+!!! note
-> In the example above: first reading has 2 temperature sensors; second reading has 1 temperature sensor; last reading has no temperature sensor.
+    In the example above: first reading has 2 temperature sensors; second reading has 1 temperature sensor; last reading has no temperature sensor.

 ### AT+TZ